-As a School District, fostering meaningful experiences for students to engage with their community as an "academic neighborhood" aligns with this notion that STEM Education is a joint responsibility with the larger community.
-The District has existing partnerships in STEM related programs that we are actively expanding and reconsidering as our understanding and development of STEM Education in the District grows.
-In addition to these educational providers and universities and existing industry partners, the District looks to foster new partnerships with local organizations and companies working in STEM fields.
+Fostering meaningful experiences for students to engage with their community aligns with the notion that STEM education is a joint responsibility of the larger community.
+The District has existing partnerships that we are actively expanding and redefining as our understanding of STEM education grows.
+In addition to educational providers and existing industry partners, the District is working to foster new partnerships with local organizations and companies working in STEM fields to provide additional mentorship opportunities between STEM professionals and students.